 It is well known that Canadian industries are starting to use artificial intelligence.
 Government plans, business expenditures, and many operational implementations all show that this technological transformation is happening.
-According to Statistics Canada, as of the second quarter of 2025, 12.2% of Canadian enterprises have employed AI to make things or provide services.
+According to recent data from Statistics Canada’s overview of artificial intelligence adoption, 12.2 percent of enterprises had implemented AI by the second quarter of 2025, double the figure reported a year earlier.
 This number is higher than the 6.1% reported in 2024, which shows that adoption is clearly speeding up.
 There are many other uses for the applications, such as improving internal operations and creating new goods for customers.

 Canadian immigration authorities have piloted AI tools to help triage visitor visa applications by highlighting routine cases, permitting human decision‐makers to focus on more complex ones.